-Producer: Primary producers are ranchers and farmers, greenhouse operators, aqua-culturalists beekeepers, and other individuals who create primary agricultural products via biological processes.
+Producer: Ranchers and farmers, greenhouse operators, aqua-culturalists beekeepers, and other individuals who create primary agricultural products via biological processes.

 Regional Infrastructure: Infrastructure developed by one or more levels of government and/or municipalities to provide services that support the function of the regional economy.